Latest posts by Julie Zantopoulos (see all)

 We all want to be firing on all cylinders and making the most of what time we have to dedicate to work, hobbies, or passions.
-This means having a fantastic office or home workspace.
-The ideal workspace isn’t just organized; it should be inspiring.
-For me the idea workspace has music, is free from excess distractions, and has what I need at my fingertips.
+This means having a fantastic office, or home, workspace.
+The ideal workspace isn’t just organized, it should be inspiring.
+For me the ideal workspace has music, is free from excess distractions, and has what I need at my fingertips.
 What works for me may not work for you though.
 Your workspace should inspire you!
 Here are some tips for creating your ideal workspace as well as a few DIY projects to help you make your space work for you.

 An ideal workspace is tidy; it is free of mess and clutter.
 I hear you already arguing as you shuffle papers just to make room for your coffee mug.
 Stop.
 I’m sure you know just where everything is in your organized chaos but it’s still just that; chaos.
 Clean it up, organize it, and watch your productivity soar!

 When you are in an organized workspace, when you have de-cluttered a little, you can free yourself to be creative.
 Personally I find it hard to be truly creative when my life and space are in shambles but with a little effort you can make your space work for you.
 Try this great DIY project to keep your To Do Lists from taking over your desk.